Myanmar death toll mounts amid protests, military crackdown

 Published

-YANGON, Myanmar (AP) — Security forces in central Myanmar opened fire on anti-coup protesters on Saturday, killing at least two people...Full Article
+Security forces in central Myanmar opened fire on anti-coup protesters on Saturday, killing at least two people according to local media.Full Article

 Published

-YANGON, Myanmar (AP) — Security forces in central Myanmar opened fire on anti-coup protesters on Saturday, killing at least two people...Full Article
+Security forces in central Myanmar opened fire on anti-coup protesters on Saturday, killing at least two people according to local media.Full Article

 Several deaths reported on Saturday as the country marks one week since the deadliest day of anti-government protests.